mlua-rs/rlua/README.md

     would otherwise longjmp over calling stack frames should be guarded against, except in internal callbacks where this is intentional.
 If you detect that `rlua` is triggering a longjmp over your Rust stack frames, this is a bug!
-  * If you can somehow handle a panic in a Rust callback from Lua, this is a bug.
+  * If you can somehow handle a panic triggered from a Rust callback in Lua, this is a bug.
   * If you detect that, after catching a panic or during a Drop triggered from a panic, a `Lua` or handle method is triggering other bugs or there is a Lua stack space leak, this is a bug.  `rlua` instances are supposed to remain